I guess you’ve witnessed how ecommerce has been growing exponentially over the past couple of years.

 If your ecommerce site is a typical retail store built on Shopify, for instance, there are numerous decent options for Shopify small businesses you could look into, depending on your precise accounting setup.

-In the end, you’ll be able to find an ideal software category that perfectly suits your ecommerce accounting needs.
-And to help you with that, here are the popular specialized categories for small and mid-sized businesses:
+In the end, you’ll be able to find an ideal online accounting software category that perfectly suits your ecommerce accounting needs.
+And to help you with that, here are the popular specialized categories for small business accounting software and mid-sized businesses:

-Another considerably flexible option is Wave, which allows you to pay according to the number of users in your organization.
+Another considerably flexible option is Wave accounting software, which allows you to pay according to the number of users in your organization.

-You can learn which of the two solutions works best for you through our comprehensive comparative review of QuickBooks vs. Wave.
+You can learn which of the two solutions works best for you through our comprehensive comparative review of QuickBooks vs. Wave accounting software.

 One of the most notable options in this category is Netsuite, which markets itself as a powerful solution with tools for all ecommerce processes.